VarunCode/Application-of-CNN-for-NDVR/README.md

 In this project, we explore several keyframe extractor techniques as they serve as input to the CNN model.
 We also trade-off the performance and runtime of said techniques to provide a situational analysis of when to pick a particular model.
 Following is a summarization of some common techniques:

-1. _Sequential Comparison between frames_ - compare frame by frame and choose frames with high difference values.
+1. **Sequential Comparison between frames** - compare frame by frame and choose frames with high difference values.
-2. _Global Comparison between frames_ - Minimize a predefined objective function by using the global difference between frames
+2. **Global Comparison between frames** - Minimize a predefined objective function by using the global difference between frames
-3. _Curve Simplification_ - Represent frames as points in the feature space to formulate a trajectory curve.
+3. **Curve Simplification** - Represent frames as points in the feature space to formulate a trajectory curve.
 Key frames are the points that give the best representation to the shape of the curve.
-4. _Clustering_ - Each frame is a data point in the feature space.
+4. **Clustering** - Each frame is a data point in the feature space.
 Cluster frames, then the frames that have smallest distances (closest) to cluster centers are selected.

-We have picked method 1 - sequential comparison for our exploration and have implemented three subtechniques under this domain - local maxima, top k, and threshold parameter based methods.
+We have picked _Sequential Comparison between frames_ method for our exploration and have implemented three subtechniques under this domain - local maxima, top k, and threshold parameter based methods.

 ## Dataset for experiment

 Our model has been deployed on the widely used [_CC_WEB_VIDEO_](http://vireo.cs.cityu.edu.hk/webvideo/) dataset which is a common benchmarking dataset used in this domain.
 The original dataset provides about 13k videos and 400k keyframes.
 Given our compute and storage resources, we have downsampled the data using common subsampling techniques.
 The dataset also provides required metadata to parse each video with its corresponding keyframes.
-The data is annotated as _E (Exactly duplicate), S (Similar video), V (Different  version), and so on_.
+The data is annotated with labels like _E (Exactly duplicate), S (Similar video), V (Different  video).

 ## State-of-the-art Methods